 You might be reading a radial story if:

-Men, Women and Children, based on the novel by Chad Kultgen.
+- Men, Women and Children, a film based on the novel by Chad Kultgen.
 The setting is important in this story because the characters are all beginning to integrate technology with their sexuality.
 As the story progresses the writer reveals how each character is connected.

 Exploding plots From Children’s Fiction